 - Wash your hands regularly

-The RYA has published a considerable amount of detailed information to support its “Return to Boating” strategy across the boating community.
-This is underpinned by the following guiding principles which we published on 6 May:
+The RYA publishes a considerable amount of detailed information here to support its “Return to Boating” strategy across the boating community.

 Considerate: be mindful of the potential impact that you could have on other water users and do not place unnecessary extra strain on the RNLI and emergency services.

 Conservative: help to minimise incident and accidents by taking an extra cautious approach to your boating.

 Our guidance on safe boating remains unchanged: know your limits; look after yourself; keep in touch and, above all, have a plan.
 As the restrictions are relaxed, we advise boaters to think about these factors.
 The RNLI and the RYA have also worked in collaboration to produce joint safety guidance to help ensure that this summer is as safe as it can be.

 The Regulations enable the Government and devolved administrations to do a number of things; determine what businesses must stay closed and what can open, restrict certain business activities, control the movement of people and to restrict gatherings.
 While guidance sets out how the Governments consider people should behave, the regulations set out how people must behave and it is the regulations (rather than the guidance) that may be enforced within the law.